webmachinelearning/webnn-polyfill/README.md

 ## Backends

-The implementation of this webnn-polyfill is based on [TensorFlow.js](https://github.com/tensorflow/tfjs) that supports following 4 backends.
+The implementation of this webnn-polyfill is based on [TensorFlow.js](https://github.com/tensorflow/tfjs) that supports the following 4 backends:

 * [TensorFlow.js CPU Backend](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-cpu), pure-JS backend for Node.js and the browser.
 * [TensorFlow.js WebGL Backend](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-webgl), WebGL backend for the browser.
 * [TensorFlow.js WASM Backend](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-wasm), WebAssembly backend for the browser.

-If not set, tests under the webnn-polyfill use CPU as default backend, as which has higher numerical precision than other backends.
-Tests may fail under WASM backend as some ops have not been implemented/supported in WASM backend.

-* For node test, we only support CPU backend.
+#### Notes

+* CPU backend is the default for running tests due to its higher numerical precision.
+* CPU backend is the only supported backend for Node.js.
+* WASM backend does not support all the ops and some test failures are thus expected.

+#### Changing the backend

-* For browser test, you can set backend by passing a URL parameter: `backend`, it accepts `cpu`, `webgl` and `wasm`. e.g. `?backend=webgl`.
+* When running tests in the browser, you can set the backend by passing a URL parameter `backend` that accept values `cpu`, `webgl` and `wasm`. e.g. [`?backend=webgl`](https://webmachinelearning.github.io/webnn-polyfill/test/?backend=webgl).

-If not set, the built `webnn-polyfill.js` uses WebGL as default backend, you can set backend by referring to following code snippet:
+* When using the pre-built `webnn-polyfill.js` WebGL is the default backend.
+You can change the backend in your code as follows:

 ```js
     const backend = 'cpu';